 It could look like your daughter.
 Your brother.
 A friend.
 Or even you.
 The thing is, you can’t tell just by looking at someone.
 Eating disorders can affect anyone, regardless of age, gender, ethnicity or size.
-If you’d like help, click “Get an Expert Opinion” to contact a clinician at The Center for Eating Disorders, or read more about what eating disorders look like in children, teens and adults by clicking on a section below.
+If you’d like help, click “Connect With an Expert” to contact a clinician at The Center for Eating Disorders, or read more about what eating disorders look like in children, teens and adults by clicking on a section below.

 If you are concerned that your child may be suffering from an eating disorder, click below to learn more about the symptoms, and the specialized treatment we offer.

 If you think that you or someone you love may have an eating disorder, click below to find out what signs to look for and where to go for support.

 If you are a coach, counselor, teacher or doctor and believe someone in your care may have an eating disorder, click below to learn more about how to help.

 We've adapted this cognitive-behavioral exercise to illustrate how an eating disorder may be impacting your life or the life of a friend or loved one.
 Take a few minutes to complete this eye-opening activity.Begin the Exercise

 Thoughts and feelings regarding eating, food, body shape and weight can significantly impact the way people feel about themselves.
 In the midst of an eating disorder, these areas can become overly influential and may take up a lot of time and energy in a person’s life.
 Our interactive tool provides individuals and family members an opportunity to take a personalized look at these impacts.

 Before you begin, consider the following questions:

 - How much do each of the following elements influence how you feel about yourself?